$N$-body simulations for parametrised modified gravity: Parametrising modified gravity for -body simulations

 where $A$ corresponds to the effective coupling in the fully screened limit, typically unity, $B_i$ is the coupling in the fully unscreened limit, e.g., Eq.~\eqref{eq:GeffQS} that can be computed using the linear theory, $N_0$ and $N_i$ characterise the respective number of transitions, and $i,j$ are positive integers.
 The $\mathcal{F}_{ij}$ are some transition functions parametrising screening or other suppression effects.
 To parametrise these transitions \cite{Lombriser_2016} adopted a generalised form of the Vainshtein screening effect in nDGP (Sec.~\ref{sec:nDGP}) with

 where $r_0$ denotes the screening scale, which in general can be time, mass, and environment dependent.
-The parameter $a_f$ determines the radial dependence of the coupling in the screening limit along with $b$ that characterises an interpolation rate between the screened and unscreened limits.
+The parameter $a_f$ {(which should not be confused with the scale factor $a$)} determines the radial dependence of the coupling in the screening limit along with $b$ that characterises an interpolation rate between the screened and unscreened limits.
 Screening effects such as the chameleon \citep{Li:2011qda,Khoury:2003aq,Lombriser:2013eza} symmmetron \citep{Hinterbichler:2010es, Taddei:2013bsk}, k-mouflage \citep{Babichev:2009ee, Brax:2014yla}, and Vainshtein \citep{Vainshtein:1972sx, Schmidt:2009yj, Dvali:2000hr} effects as well as other suppression effects such as the linear shielding mechanism~\citep{Lombriser:2014ira} or Yukawa suppression approximatively but analytically and sufficiently accurately map onto this transition function by specifying the expressions that the corresponding couplings assume in the limits of large and small $r$ and $r\rightarrow r_0$.
 Furthermore, it was argued that in principle the parameter values can directly be determined from the action of a given gravitational theory after adopting the scaling method of \cite{McManus:2016kxu} and counting the powers of second and first spatial derivatives and the scalar field potential.

 Note that one may also adopt other transition functions to interpolate between the two different regimes than Eq.~\eqref{eq:transition} such as a $\tanh$ or sigmoid~\citep{Hassani:2019wed} function and perform the analogous matching of the limits.